Topic Detection and Tracking with Time-Aware Document Embeddings: Analysis

 We also run ablation studies on triplet mining methods and truncated document length.
-Experiment details are in our Appendix.
 We compare BatchHardTripletLoss against three other online methods including BatchHardSoftMarginTripletLoss, BatchSemiHardTripletLoss, and BatchAllTripletLoss and four offline methods including Easiest Positive and Easiest Negative(EPEN), Easiest Positive and Hardest Negative (EPHN), Hardest Positive, and Easiest Negative (HPEN), and Hardest Positive and Hardest Negative (HPHN), showing it outperforms the other triplet mining approaches for the retrospective TDT task on News2013.
-Besides, we find that keeping more than the first few hundred words is of limited help in improving clustering accuracy, confirming the inverted pyramid structure of news articles \cite{po2003news}: the underlying event is summarized in the title and the first paragraph, and later paragraphs provide auxiliary information.
-This observation shows that increase the sequence length beyond 230 words, which is the max length we can fit into 11GB GPU, is not likely to improve our TDT performance substantially.
+Besides, we find that keeping more than the first few hundred words is of limited help in improving clustering accuracy, confirming the inverted pyramid structure of news articles \cite{po2003news}: the underlying event is usually summarized in the title and the first paragraph, and later paragraphs provide auxiliary information.
+This suggests that further increasing the sequence length is unlikely to improve the performance substantially.